danott/www.danott.me/site/books/how-democracies-die.md

 ---
-title: How Democracies Die: What History Reveals About Our Future
+title: "How Democracies Die: What History Reveals About Our Future"
 author: Steven Levitsky
 isbn: 9781524762933
 stars: 4